-An extensive restoration was undertaken by the Scottish Office and in May 1989, almost a hundred years exactly after the last prisoners departed, Inveraray Jail opened to the public.
-It now attracts visitors from all over the world and continues to be one of Scotland’s top tourist attractions with many hands on activities, costumed staff, and authentic recreations of actual court cases.
+The Scottish Office undertook an extensive renovation and in May 1989, almost a hundred years after the last prisoners departed, Inveraray Jail opened to the public.
+It now attracts visitors from all over the world and continues to be one of Scotland’s top tourist attractions.

-The courthouse with its spacious courtroom was completed in 1820.
-It was used by the Circuit Court, Sheriff Court and Burgh Courts.
-It was also used for public meetings and meetings of the Magistrates and Town Council of Inveraray.
-The upper floor of the courthouse was at one time a debtors’ prison.
+The Courthouse was completed in 1820, and was used by the Circuit Court, Sheriff Court and Burgh Courts.
+The upper floor of the Courthouse was at one time a debtors’ prison.
 On the ground floor beneath the courtroom there was accommodation for the keeper or governor of the prison, and a kitchen where food for the prisoners was cooked.

 The Circuit Court visited Inveraray once in the spring and once in the autumn each year.
 The courtroom was mainly used for the more frequent sessions of the Sheriff Court.
 They were usually held twice a week and were presided over by a trained lawyer known as a Sheriff Substitute.

-To see and hear the court in action drawing on historical records of actual cases, book your visit to Inveraray Jail, one of Scotland’s top tourist attractions.
+To see and hear the court in action drawing on historical records of actual cases, book your ticket to Inveraray Jail, one of Scotland’s top tourist attractions.

 The Old Prison